bsoundarya/fetchrewards-task/README.md

-# README

-## Multi-Task BERT Model for Sentiment Analysis and Classification
+# Multi-Task BERT Model for Sentiment Analysis and Classification

 This repository contains implementations of a multi-task BERT model for sentiment analysis and classification.
 The model is capable of performing two tasks simultaneously: predicting the sentiment of a movie review (positive, negative, or neutral) and classifying the sentence into predefined numerical categories.